Skip to content

 }

-The following examples show how to control access by policy.
+The following examples show how to control access by user policy.

 Example 1: Limiting Bucket Access By Accounts